biplabro/opencv-python-deeplearning/01. load code & save images/README.md

 Calling an image from a location, doing basic tasks & saving the image as an output file.

 This code is tested on Spyder 4.0.1

-Issue: cannot run specific block of code. while pressing CTRL+ENTER the entire code is executed & the following error is generated.
+Partial issue: cannot run specific block of code. while pressing CTRL+ENTER the entire code is executed & the following error is generated.

 ````
 error: OpenCV(4.1.2) /io/opencv/modules/highgui/src/window.cpp:376: error: (-215:Assertion failed) size.width>0 && size.height>0 in function 'imshow'